H1B0B0/h1b0b0.github.io/src/content/work/Rogue-Like.md

 # Rogue-like LibGDX

-> The Rogue-like LibGDX project is an immersive game crafted with LibGDX in just two weeks.
+> The Rogue-like LibGDX project is an immersive game made with LibGDX in just two weeks.
 It showcases the team's commitment and proficiency, featuring dynamically generated maps for an ever-evolving adventure.

 ## Description

-The Rogue-like LibGDX project is an immersive Rogue-like game meticulously crafted with LibGDX.
+The Rogue-like LibGDX project is an immersive Rogue-like game meticulously made with LibGDX.
 Faced with the challenge of a tight deadline—only two weeks for development—this project showcases the team's commitment and proficiency in delivering a captivating gaming experience.
 The game features dynamically generated maps using procedural methods, ensuring an infinite and ever-evolving adventure for players.

 ### Key Features